darkryh/NoMoreAdsOnMyWebViewPlayer/README.md

 ```

 # Want to collaborate
-f you want to help or collaborate, feel free to contact me on X account @Darkryh or just make a request.
+If you want to help or collaborate, feel free to contact me on X account @Darkryh or just make a request.